ProjectsGm2/Gm2-Category-Sort/README.md

 ```
 Add `--overwrite` to replace existing categories instead of appending.

+Each run also writes out two CSV files in `mapping-logs/` listing the brands
+and models considered during matching.
+Review `brands.csv` and `models.csv`
+to verify the exact words being checked.

 ### Manual Search and Assign

 Below the log the page provides a search form to manually select products.